simon-hjp/MAIR_projectG16/README.md

 <h2>Usage</h2>

-Describe how users can use your project effectively.
-Provide examples and instructions as needed.
+*We need to explain how users can use our project effectively.
+Provide examples and instructions as needed.*

 <h2>Libraries</h2>

 The project relies on several Python libraries to achieve its functionality.
-Here are the key libraries used in this project:
+Here are all the libraries used in this project:

 - **pandas**:
 Pandas is a powerful data manipulation and analysis library that simplifies working with structured data.